ronaldkwan93/client-employee-tracker/README.md

 - Connected to a MySQL database for persistent data storage

+- Implemented Hibernate and JPA for efficient ORM and database interaction

 - Built a RESTful API with complete CRUD operations

 - Integrated input validation and centralized exception handling